Decipher the secret of the mummification process of the ancient Egyptians | Science

 A team of researchers from Ludwig Maximilian University and the University of Tübingen (Germany) in collaboration with the National Center for Egyptology has succeeded in deciphering some secrets in the mummification process of the ancient Egyptians. as well as the materials used for this process.

 Scientists have analyzed organic substances left inside ceramic vessels discovered by late archaeologist Ramadan B. Hussein in 2018 at an area where burial ceremonies were conducted, unearthed in Ho Chi Minh City.
-Saqqara cemetery, about 30km south of Cairo.
+Saqqara cemetery, regarding 30km south of Cairo.

 According to General Secretary of the Supreme Council of Antiquities of Egypt (SCA) Mostafa Waziri, the research results published on February 1 in the scientific journal Nature show that a team of archaeologists from Egypt and Germany, led by Mr. Hussein Head, discovered the Ancient Egyptian names of organic substances used in the embalming process written in hieroglyphs on the surface of some ceramic vessels.